 - III Procedures for Adding and Suspending the Acceptance of Findings of Compliance and Approvals. - 1.
 Procedure for Adding Acceptance of Findings of an AA.
 EASA is to notify the FAA when EASA proposes to add a new Member State to the approved list of Member States in Appendix 2 of Annex 2 to the Agreement.
 EASA and the FAA are to consult on the basis for this proposal.
 EASA should work with the AA of the Member State in order to ensure that the AA is prepared to act in accordance with the Agreement.
 When EASA determines that the Aviation Authority is ready for review and approval, EASA and the FAA may conduct a final joint assessment in accordance with paragraph 6.2 of Annex 2.
 If a joint assessment is not practical and EASA cannot change its plans to accommodate FAA's participation, the FAA may conduct its own assessment of the AA, with an EASA observer.
 The FAA, following the applicable assessment, shall inform EASA of concurrence or non-concurrence with EASA's recommendation.
 If the FAA concurs, the JMCB is to make a recommendation to the Bilateral Oversight Board to revise Annex 2 Maintenance (hereinafter Annex 2) accordingly or otherwise report its disagreement. - 2.
 Procedure for Suspending Acceptance of Findings of an AA.
 Either EASA or the FAA may be instigate a proposed suspension of the acceptance of findings of compliance and approvals made by an AA based upon the AA's failure to demonstrate continued confidence in accordance with the terms of the Agreement.
-If either the FAA or EASA proposes to suspend acceptance of findings of compliance or approvals, the JMCB must discuss this at the first opportunity.
-In the case where the FAA proposes to suspend the acceptance of findings of compliance or approvals, then a joint confidence building activity may be undertaken.
-If confidence is not restored, through whatever means, the JMCB must request that the Bilateral Oversight Board revise Annex 2 accordingly. - 3.
+If either the FAA or EASA proposes to suspend acceptance of findings of compliance or approvals, the JMCB must discuss this at the first opportunity for a joint confidence-building measure.
+If confidence is not established, the JMCB must request that the Bilateral Oversight Board revise Annex 2, Appendix 2 accordingly. - 3.
 Procedure for Suspending Acceptance of Findings of the FAA.
-The JMCB must discuss at the first opportunity a proposed suspension of the acceptance of findings of compliance and approvals made by the FAA, based upon the FAA's failure to demonstrate continued confidence in accordance with the terms of the Agreement.
+The JMCB must discuss at the first opportunity a proposed suspension of the acceptance of findings of compliance and approvals made by the FAA, based on the FAA's failure to demonstrate continued confidence in accordance with the terms of the Agreement.
 A joint confidence building activity may be undertaken.
-If confidence is not restored, through whatever means, the JMCB must notify the Bilateral Oversight Board and request that appropriate action be taken. - 4.
-Procedure for Re-instatement and Acceptance of Findings of Compliance and Approvals Made by an AA.
+If confidence is not established, the JMCB must notify the Bilateral Oversight Board and request that appropriate action be taken.

+- 4. Procedure for Re-instatement and Acceptance of Findings of Compliance and Approvals Made by an AA.
 In the case where a Member State has been removed from the list of approved AAs in Appendix 2 of Annex 2 to the Agreement, it is possible for such Member State to pursue re-instatement in Annex 2.
-Prior to re-instatement, the

-Member State must first be subject to an assessment for compliance with the requirements of Annex 2 paragraph 6.1.1.
-Upon satisfactory compliance with paragraph 6.1.1, the JMCB is to make a recommendation to the Bilateral Oversight Board, who in turn will make a decision regarding the re-instatement of the Member State and take the appropriate action.

-5. Procedure for Continued Confidence.
+Prior to re-instatement, the Member State must first be assessed for compliance with the requirements of Annex 2 paragraph 6.1.1.
+Upon satisfactory compliance with paragraph 6.1.1, the JMCB is to make a recommendation to the Bilateral Oversight Board, who in turn will make a decision regarding the re-instatement of the Member State and take the appropriate action. - 5.
+Procedure for Continued Confidence.
 For AAs of Member States listed in Appendix 2 of Annex 2 that have no current FAA repair station certification activity, the FAA is to work with the AAs to assure that they continue to comply with paragraph 6.3.1 of Annex 2 of the agreement.